Know the ins and outs of an ACH transfer

 How long before I get paid?

-ACH payments take longer to post than credit or debit card payments.
+ACH transfers take longer to post than credit or debit card payments.
 The customer's funds typically arrive within seven days.
-So, if you're interested in speed alone, ACH payments are slower than credit or debit, but faster than paper checks.
+So, if you're interested in speed alone, ACH transfers are slower than credit or debit, but faster than paper checks.

 Are there other benefits aside from cost savings?